- Annual FERPA Notice*

 How should I handle a power of attorney?

 If all legal requirements are met, the individual (often a parent or spouse) listed on the power of attorney will be treated in the same manner as would the student.
-For access to academic records, the Registrar staff in the Office of Enrollment Services requires a notarized power of attorney that specifically authorizes access to academic records or is a general power of attorney that covers all documents.
+For access to academic records, the Office of the Registrar requires a notarized power of attorney that specifically authorizes access to academic records or is a general power of attorney that covers all documents.
 If you have any questions about evaluating a Power of Attorney, please contact the Office of the General Counsel.

 How should I handle a “public records” request?